seniorjoinu/ic-stable-memory/docs/upgradeability.md

 let mut users = SHashMap::<u64, User>::new();
 ```

-This approach, in fact, is so superiour to other, that you're strongly suggested to include such a version-aware `details`
+This approach, in fact, is so superiour to others, that you're strongly suggested to include such a version-aware `details`
 field in every data type of you're canister's state.
 Even if you don't think this data can change over time, in most cases
 you'll end up with a better performance AND an ability to upgrade this type one day in future.